 There’s a reason that Bordeaux wines are so much more popular than Gascony’s produce, even though they’re of a similar style and quality.
 It comes down to the history of the area, which was once under British rule.
 It is said that Gascony wines were actually more popular than their Bordeaux counterparts for quite some time, so you might question why they’re so much lesser-known in the present.

-Gascony wines at their peak were shipped from ports in Bordeaux, however, as competitors, Bordeaux wine merchants saw Gascony vintners as a threat and introduced regulations which limited Gascony exports.
+- Gascony wines at their peak were shipped from ports in Bordeaux, however, as competitors, Bordeaux wine merchants saw Gascony vintners as a threat and introduced regulations which limited Gascony exports.
 This lead to a steep decline in the sales of Gascony wine, and Bordeaux in turn flourished.

-The Phylloxera epidemic, (a microscopic parasite which destroys vineyards) which affected many wine regions in France and across Europe, decimated the Gascony wine industry, which only returned after World War 2 in 1949.
+- The Phylloxera epidemic, (a microscopic parasite which destroys vineyards) which affected many wine regions in France and across Europe, decimated the Gascony wine industry, which only returned after World War 2 in 1949.
 At this time, Armagnac became the biggest business of the area, but the liqueur fell out of fashion in the 70s making room for the wine industry once more.

-IGP Cotes do Gascogne
+About IGP Cotes do Gascogne

 The geography of Gascony perfect for viticulture owed to its excellent positioning between the mountains and the ocean.
-These geographical features lead to a climate perfect for grape growing, which contributes heavily towards the high quality of Gascony wines.
+These geographical features lead to a perfect climate for grape growing, which contributes heavily towards the high quality of Gascony wines.

 The Atlantic Ocean moderates temperatures to keep them out of the extremes.
 Meanwhile, proximity to the mountains leads to a bigger change in temperature between day and night, which any grape grower knows is ideal.
 The growing season is long, aiding production, and all these elements together lead to more concentrated aromas and freshness in the grapes.

-White wine is by far the most popular to produce in Gascony, the area has among the best terroirs for the production of aromatic, and well-balanced white wines.
+White wine is by far the most popular to produce in Gascony.
+The the area has among the best terroirs for the production of aromatic, and well-balanced white wines.
 The varied elevations within the IGP Cotes de Gascogne give wine producers a mix of terrains and conditions to make use of.

-IGP, which means Indication Geographique Protegee, is a European specification of the quality category of wine, in France, it can be referred to as Vin de Pays.
+IGP, which means “Indication Geographique Protegee,” is a European specification of the quality category of wine, in France, it can be referred to as Vin de Pays.
 VDP means “country wine” and as classification, it sits between Vin de Table (table wine) and Appellation d’Origine Controlee (protected designation of origin).